All Products

 mkdir -p $XTRA_DATA_DIR

-## Run the xtrabackup backup command to output the error log to the xtrabackup.log file.
+## Run the innobackupex command to create a backup and redirect error logs to the xtrabackup.log file.

 ~/innobackupex --defaults-file=/etc/my.cnf --user='root' --password='root' --host='localhost' --port=3306 --socket='/var/lib/mysql/mysql.sock' --parallel=4 $XTRA_DATA_DIR/ 2>$XTRA_DATA_DIR/xtrabackup.log

-## Obtain the directory of the current xtrabackup backup.
+## Get the directory of the current Xtrabackup backup.

 backup_dir=`ls $XTRA_DATA_DIR | grep -v xtrabackup.log | head -n1`